homebound-team/truss/README.markdown

 ```

-### Per-Project Rules
+### Per-Project Utility Methods

-In the same `index.ts`, projects can add their own new rules/abbreviations:
+In the same `index.ts`, projects can add their own new abbreviations/utility methods:

 ```typescript
 const sections = {